SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-1-setup-form-response.md

     [How do I create a mailing folder?][19]

 6. In the **Selection** and **Project** fields, you can associate the mailing with a selection and/or a project.
-If you add a selection, any contacts in the selection will be added as recipients in the mailing.
+If you add a selection, any contacts in the selection are added as recipients in the mailing.

     [!include[Start typing to search](type-to-search.md)]